john-cd/rust_howto/src/categories/web-programming/index.md

 [Are we Web yet?][are-we-web-yet?-website]⮳

-[Building a crawler in Rust: Design and Associated Types][blog-building-a-crawler-in-rust]⮳
+[Building a crawler in Rust: design and associated types][blog-building-a-crawler-in-rust]⮳

 {{#include refs.incl.md}}
 {{#include ../../refs/link-refs.md}}